madelinezday/buttondown/guides/teams.md

 ## Getting Started

-Here’s what you’ll need to create your dream team:
+Here’s what you’ll need to create your team:

 -   A paid Buttondown account.
 The “Teams” tool is a paid feature—visit our [pricing page](https://buttondown.email/pricing) to learn more about upgrading your account!